GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab14/README.md

 # xap-admin-training - lab14

-# Kubernetes
+# Kubernetes & Vertical scaling

 ## Lab Goals

-Get experience with running XAP PU on Kubernetes cluster. <br />
+Get experience with running XAP PU on Kubernetes cluster. <br /> Perform scale of a statefull pu. <br/>

 ## Lab Description
-In this lab we will deploy the pre define xap demo application <br /> and then test vertical scaling. <br />
+In this lab we will deploy manager, statefull processor pu and stateless feeder <br /> We will perform scaling of the processor pu <br />

 ## Prerequisites
 Before beginning to work with the data grid and xap,